 Homeowners need to understand that not all drain cleaners are alike.
 They are as different as the many paper products that you might have tried to flush.
 Harsh chemicals are not the answer simply because they are more likely to destroy your drain pipes that they are to eliminate a tough clog.
 Instead, you need a completely safe and effective drain cleaning from the pros at Action Air & Plumbing.
 Our licensed plumbers use only very high-pressure water to blast apart clogs and blockages in your drain and sewer pipes.
 That debris, along with any residue build-up, is washed out of your home’s sewer line and into the city main.

-Why You Can Trust Action Air & Plumbing
+Why You Can Trust Action Air Plumbing and Septic

 Everyone is on edge and is dealing with significant added stress due to the health concerns and financial implications of the Coronavirus.
 And that includes our staff.
 So we appreciate that you are concerned about inviting anyone into your home during this time.
 However, the longer you wait to deal with any sewer line blockage in your home, the higher the chance of a massive contamination issue.